Anik Bertrand is a pharmacist-owner affiliated with Jean Coutu.

 Tools of the Trade

 Nowadays, Benoît works with the new tools at his disposal, courtesy of Agendrix.
-Having the total number of hours planned and the labor costs displayed right in the schedule makes planning significantly easier and more economical.
+Having the total number of hours planned and the labor costs displayed right in the schedule makes planning significantly easier and more economicalsignificantly easier and more economical.
 Thanks to the automated repeating shift feature, Benoît doesn’t have to manually recreate a schedule that’s otherwise the same every week.
 Of course, working digitally also speeds up the whole process.

 Further, Agendrix's customer service is top notch, available seven days a week, and the app is affordable, so we went ahead!

 Making changes along the way is no longer a hassle.
 The availability and time off requests submitted by the employees are always reflected in the right place in the schedule.
 All Benoît has to do is quickly review and publish the changes submitted as they come up.
 Since he’s sent a push notification whenever an employee request is created, nothing goes unnoticed.